The Saga of the Page Boy Hat

 If you watch fashion trends you will notice certain repeating cycles.
-Everything that is 2-25 years old are generally considered dated.
+Everything 2-25 years old is generally considered dated.
 All older style is retro or the beloved ‘vintage.’
 (To note, vintage is technically 50+ years old, and anything 100+ are antiques.)
 If it is somehow associated with nostalgia or certain age you can wear it again, but a style two years old will have people questioning your tastes.

 The truth is that none of this matters.
 People can rip apart the idea of wearing a scrunchie one year and three months later it can be the coolest thing.
 The fact that there are sites like Who What Wear who post about a trend one week and write off the trend as dated two weeks later says a lot about the nature of trying to stay fashionable.